manycore-research/SpatialLM/README.md

 ### Evaluation

-To evaluate the performance of SpatialLM, we provide `eval.py` script that reports the benchmark results on the SpatialLM-Testset in the table below in section [Benchmark Results](#benchmark-results).
+To evaluate the performance of SpatialLM, we provide an `eval.py` script that reports the benchmark results on the SpatialLM-Testset in the table below in section [Benchmark Results](#benchmark-results).

 Download the testset: